 RATES INCLUDE: Accommodations in double room with private bath, all meals, excursions with native and bilingual naturalist guides, aquatic transfers, water, tea and coffee, taxes and rubber boots.

-CHILD DISCOUNTS: 30% discount offered for children 11 and younger for lodge rates and 50% discount on airfare.
+CHILD DISCOUNTS: 30% discount offered for children 11 and younger for lodge rates.